Crown International: History

 International Radio and Electronics Corporation (IREC) was established in 1947 by Clarence C. Moore, an Elkhart, Indiana minister.
-The company started out building rugged, open reel tape recorders for use by missionaries in far off parts of the world.
+The company started out building rugged, reel-to-reel audio tape recorders for use by missionaries in far-off parts of the world.
 A converted chicken coop served as the first manufacturing facility.

 In the 1960s, the company's name was changed to "Crown International", as suggested by Moore's wife and co-founder, Ruby, as she felt the name "International Radio and Electronics Corporation" was too long, and because the emblem on many of their tape recorders was a crown.
 In 1975, the company's name was changed to Crown International, Inc., as voted by the stockholders.

 A fire destroyed 60% of the Crown facility on Thanksgiving Day 1971 and rendered much of the remaining building severely damaged. of uninsured assets were lost.
 The plant was rebuilt, and D-60 amplifier production was brought back on line within six weeks.

 In March, 2000, Crown International was acquired by Harman International as their primary supplier of audio power amplifiers.
 The radio frequency broadcast division was subsequently repurchased by descendants of Clarence Moore who restructured the division in order to continue the manufacture of broadcast transmitters and RF amplifiers using Moore's original firm name: "International Radio & Electronics Corporation".
 Following Crown International's acquisition by Harman International, additional offices were set up in Northridge, Los Angeles, California, where AKG Acoustics, another Harman company, maintains its North American headquarters.

 In June, 2018, Harman International shut down the Crown International headquarters in Elkhart, IN and moved manufacturing to Mexico in an effort to consolidate resources.

 Product timeline

 In 1947, Clarence and Ruby Moore began by modifying existing makes and models of tape recorders to make them more rugged.
 In 1949, Moore obtained a groundbreaking patent, the first tape recorder with a built-in power amplifier for public address duties, which was introduced in 1950.
-In 1953, Crown added a line of compact loudspeakers as accessories to the reel to reel tape recorders.
+In 1953, Crown added a line of compact loudspeakers as accessories to the reel-to-reel tape recorders.